The Dictator: Marketing and publicity

-A version of the trailer was made for a Super Bowl XLVI commercial in February 2012.
+A trailer was made for a Super Bowl XLVI commercial in February 2012.
 Archival news footage of Barack Obama, Hillary Clinton and David Cameron in the beginning of the trailer are excerpts of their 2011 speeches condemning Colonel Gaddafi.

 Internet rumors claimed the Academy of Motion Picture Arts and Sciences had banned Baron Cohen from attending the 84th Academy Awards in his role as Admiral General Aladeen, but the academy said the rumors were unfounded, saying, "We haven't banned him.
 We're just waiting to hear what he's going to do", and specifying of the publicity stunt: "We don't think it's appropriate.
 But his tickets haven't been pulled.
 We're waiting to hear back."
-Baron Cohen eventually appeared at the awards' red carpet with a pair of uniformed female bodyguards (resembling Gaddafi's Amazonian Guard) and wielding an urn purportedly containing the ashes of North Korean dictator Kim Jong-il, which the actor spilled onto E! host Ryan Seacrest.
+Baron Cohen eventually appeared at the awards' red carpet with a pair of uniformed female bodyguards (resembling Gaddafi's Amazonian Guard) and wielding an urn purportedly containing the ashes of North Korean dictator Kim Jong Il, which the actor spilled onto E! host Ryan Seacrest.
 The ashes were later reported to be pancake mix.

 Baron Cohen appeared in character on the May 5, 2012, episode of Saturday Night Live during the "Weekend Update" segment, in which he appeared to torture film critics A. O. Scott and Roger Ebert to give the film positive reviews, as well as seemingly holding director Martin Scorsese hostage.
-Baron Cohen released a video in the wake of the 2012 French Presidential Election, congratulating François Hollande on his victory, and appeared in character with the pair of uniformed female bodyguards on the May 7, 2012 episode of The Daily Show.
+Baron Cohen released a video in the wake of the 2012 French presidential election, congratulating François Hollande on his victory, and appeared in character with the pair of uniformed female bodyguards on the May 7, 2012, episode of The Daily Show.

-A publicity prank involved fake invitations that have been arriving in mailboxes in Washington D.C., according to which "President Robert Mugabe and the Ministry of Education, Sport, Art, and Culture invite you to the Premiere of The Dictator."
+A publicity prank involved fake invitations that arrived at mailboxes in Washington D.C., according to which "President Robert Mugabe and the Ministry of Education, Sport, Art, and Culture invite you to the Premiere of The Dictator."
 The screening of the film would purportedly take place at Mugabe's palace in Zimbabwe on May 12.

 Music

-The film score was composed by Erran Baron Cohen.
+The film score was composed by Sacha Baron Cohen's brother, Erran Baron Cohen.
 The Dictator – Music from the Motion Picture was released on May 8, 2012, by Aladeen Records.
-The majority of the songs are sung in Wadiyan despite it being a fictional language; however, it is closely associated with the German, Hungarian, and Arabic languages.

 "Mundian To Bach Ke" by Panjabi MC and Jay-Z was featured in the trailers.
 "Hey Baby (Drop It to the Floor)" by Pitbull was featured in the second trailer.